Siegbert Tarrasch, one of the most influential players of our time once said, “Many have become chess masters, no one has become the master of chess.”

-It is incredibly difficult to compare players based off rating due to rating inflation so we’ve improvised.
-We’ve covered the 10 greatest legends who really dominated the chess kingdom during their time.
+It is incredibly difficult to compare players based on rating due to rating inflation, so we’ve improvised.
+We’ve covered the 10 greatest legends who dominated the chess kingdom during their time.

 1) Garry Kasparov (1963) – Greatest of the Greats

-Garry Kasparov has ruled the chess world from the age of 22 when he made his way up becoming the youngest ever undisputed World Chess Champion in 1985.
+Garry Kasparov had ruled the chess world from the age of 22 when he made his way up becoming the youngest ever undisputed World Chess Champion in 1985.
 He maintained the number #1 spot until his retirement in 2005.
-But as the popular saying goes, “every Chess master was once a beginner,” and the saying holds brief for the champion too.
+But as the famous saying goes, “every Chess master was once a beginner,” and the saying holds brief for the champion too.

 Garry began training for chess at a tender age of 10 at Mikhail Botvinnik’s chess school.
 In 1978, the young chess master was accidentally entered into a professional tournament, which he surprisingly won.
 By 1983, he was ranked 2nd in the world.
 In 1984, he went on to challenge for the World Title but lost to Karpov in a striking 48-game match.
 Following his defeat, he would go on to win the title and then successfully defended it 3 times.

 After Garry left FIDE in 1993, the title would remain split for 13 years.
 Kasparov would eventually lose his title to Kramnik in 2000.
 In the year 2005, the young chess master announced his retirement after winning the prestigious Linares tournament for the ninth time.
 He was also rated the #1 player in the world when he retired and had gone entirely unchallenged for 20 years.

 Karpov was the youngest-ever Soviet National Master (age 15), World junior chess champion in 1969.
 He defeated the likes of Korchnoi and Spassky in 1974.
 He proceeded to challenge Bobby Fischer for the World Title.
 Fischer would eventually withdraw from the championship match which made Karpov the Champion by default.